Study smarter with Fiveable

 These technologies harness tunneling across engineered thin barriers to achieve unique electronic properties.
 Device performance depends on precise control of barrier thickness at the nanometer scale.

-Compare: Tunnel diodes vs. Josephson junctions—both exploit tunneling across thin barriers, but tunnel diodes involve single electrons in semiconductors while Josephson junctions involve Cooper pairs in superconductors.
-Josephson junctions exhibit coherent quantum effects essential for quantum computing.
+Compare: Tunnel diodes vs. Josephson junctions: both exploit tunneling across thin barriers, but tunnel diodes involve single electrons in semiconductors while Josephson junctions involve Cooper pairs in superconductors.
+Josephson junctions exhibit coherent quantum effects essential for SQUIDs and quantum computing.

-Even gravity and spacetime curvature don't escape quantum tunneling effects—though these remain theoretical frontiers.
+Even gravity and spacetime curvature connect to quantum tunneling effects, though these remain theoretical frontiers.

 | Concept | Best Examples |